Cross-Platform Autonomous Control of Minimal Kitaev Chains: Tuning Algorithm Performance

 We calculate the time elapsed between the start and end of each run and plot histograms for different starting $\VABS$ values in \cref{fig: 5}a.
 The dark blue bars indicate runs where the algorithm identified a sweet spot, by finding $f(\VABS) < 0.01$ within 25 measurements.
 The sea green bars indicate runs where the algorithm identified a sweet spot, with higher tolerance, $0.01<f(\VABS)<0.021$, within 25 measurements.
 For the light blue bars, the algorithm did not converge with $f(\VABS)<0.021$ within 25 measurements.
 We note that this does not exclude a sweet spot, as will be discussed below.
 Most of the runs that start from $\VABS = \SI{70}{\milli\volt}$ do not converge within 25 measurements.
 In contrast, nearly all runs starting from $\VABS = \SI{130}{\milli\volt}$ do converge, most of them within 20 minutes.
 This is a result of limiting each run to 25 measurements, as runs that start from $\VABS = \SI{70}{\milli\volt}$ are farther away from a sweet spot, and need more iterations to converge at a sweet spot.

 In \cref{fig: 5}b, we show histograms of the $\VABS$ values for which the algorithm found the lowest $f(\VABS)$.
 For starting $\VABS$ values of $\SI{70}{\milli\volt}$, $\SI{80}{\milli\volt}$ and $\SI{90}{\milli\volt}$ (rows I-III), most runs end at $\VABS \approx \SI{90.5}{\milli\volt}$.
 We can inspect the CSDs measured at these gate values to determine whether they correspond to sweet spots. \cref{fig: 5}c shows $\GLL \cdot \GRR$, for varying $\VLM$ and $\VRM$ at ending $\VABS$ values indicated by the vertical dashed lines in panel b.
 We see that for \cref{fig: 5}c.I-III, the QD levels hybridize to form a cross, which is consistent with a sweet spot.
 The corresponding $\GRL$ measurements in \cref{fig: 5}d show both signs of non-local conductance, which confirms that $t=\Delta$~\cite{dvir2023realization}.
 Most of the runs starting from $\VABS = \SI{100}{\milli\volt}$ (row IV) converge in 20 minutes, with the majority ending at $\VABS = \SI{96.5}{\milli\volt}$.
 From panels c and d, we see that the QD levels do not form a cross, and the non-local conductance is mostly positive.
 We conclude that the algorithm incorrectly identifies this charge stability diagram as a sweet spot.
+The confirmation that the algorithm-discovered sweet spot indeed hosts PMMs can be performed via spectroscopic measurements~\cite{dvir2023realization}.
+We provide the spectroscopic data for both Device A and B in Appendix~\ref{app:validation}.